pewpewtron/ocp-install/readme.md

 ![network-diagram](docs/netdiag.png)

-Deployment this cluster requires 2 network one is use for internal ocp cluster and the other is used for external connection. both connection will be connected to Helper/SVC node. where it function
+Deployment this cluster requires 2 network one is use for internal ocp cluster and the other is used for external connection. both connection will be connected to Helper/SVC node. where it function as networking service for the cluster. also helper contain NFS and web server where the installation file will be hosted.

 prerequisites